heymarco/OmegaUCB/README.md

 # Budgeted Multi-Armed Bandits with Asymmetric Confidence Intervals

-This repository contains code for the paper "Budgeted Multi-Armed Bandits with Asymmetric Confidence Intervals" which is currently under review at NeurIPS 2023.
+This repository contains code for the paper "Budgeted Multi-Armed Bandits with Asymmetric Confidence Intervals".

 ## Abstract